peter-szrnka/give-my-secret/client-samples/gms-client-sample-python/README.md

 # Give My Secret Client - Python

+# INFO: This client is not working currently due to the pyjks and Crypto dependency issues!

 The page contains details about the Python client.

 **It's really important that if you set your secret's "return decrypted" setting to TRUE, then you don't have to implement decryption for your secret!**